Constraints on the minimally extended varying speed of light model using the Pantheon+ dataset: for CDM

-We fix the value of $h$ only and do a maximum likelihood analysis.
-In these models, the best fit values of $M_0$, $\omega_0$, and $b$ are increased as we vary $h$ from $0.6376$ to $0.74$.
-However, the best fit value of $\Omega_{\m 0}$ decreases as $h$ increases.
-As $h$ increases, so does $M_0$.
-The best fit values of $b$ are both negative and thus the speed of light decreases as a function of cosmic time in these models.
-However, within 1-$\sigma$ error, the values of $b$ are both positive and negative and one does not find any variation in the speed of light for these models.
+We perform a maximum likelihood analysis while varying other parameters under a fixed value of h.
+Under this condition, while we systematically vary h from $0.6736$ to $0.74$, the best-fit values of parameters $M_0$, $\omega_0$, and $b$ all show an increasing trend.
+However, concurrently, the best-fit value of $\Omega_{\m0}$ exhibits a decrease as h increases.
+Furthermore, as h increases, $M_0$ also shows an upward trend.
+Notably, the best-fit values of $b$ consistently remain negative across these models, showing a consistent decrease in the speed of light over cosmic time.
+Nonetheless, within the $1$-$\sigma$ error range, the values of $b$ demonstrate a variability, with some values being positive and others negative, suggesting no clear discernible pattern in the variation of the speed of light for these models.

-\subsubsection{Fixing $\omega_{0}$}
+\subsection{Fixing $\omega_{0}$}

-We investigate a maximum likelihood analysis for $\omega$CDM models without fixing any cosmological parameters except $\omega_0$.
-We vary the value of $\omega_0$ from -0.9 to -1.1.
-As the value of $\omega_0$ decreases, so does $\Omega_{m0}$ but $b$ increases.
-However, there are no monotonic changes of $M_0$ and $h$ in these models.
-For $\omega_0 \geq$ -1.0 models, the best fit values of $b$ are negative.
-Meanwhile, we obtain the positive best fit values of $b$ for $\omega_0 \leq -1.0$.
-However, the values of $b$ of all models within 1-$\sigma$ error include both positive and negative values and thus we may conclude there are no variations in the speed of light in these models.
+We conduct a maximum likelihood analysis for $\omega$CDM models, with no fixed cosmological parameters except $\omega_0$.
+The range of $\omega_0$ is varied from $-0.9$ to $-1.1$.
+As $\omega_0$ decreases, $\Omega_{\m0}$ decreases while $b$ increases.
+However, consistent trends were not observed in the changes of $M_0$ and h across these models.
+For models with $\omega_0 \geq -1.0$, the best-fit values of $b$ were negative, while positive best-fit values of $b$ were obtained for models with $\omega_0 \leq -1.0$.
+Nevertheless, within the $1$-$\sigma$ error range, the values of $b$ for all models included both positive and negative values, suggesting no clear evidence of variations in the speed of light in these models.